Code-Institute-Submissions/Project_2_Quiz-1/README.md

    ![](assets/images/performance.PNG)

  -Bugs
-   -Fixed issue where counter would not count the points.
+   - Fixed issue where counter would not count the points.
 To fix it I changes the function in game.js
    - Fixed issue where text would be cropped or not display correctly on mobile or smaller screens.
 To fixed it I renamed    the classes and gave them the proper parameters

  -Unfixed bugs
-   -The endScreen doesn't align properly with smaller devices
+   - The endScreen doesn't align properly with smaller devices

 ## Deployment
-  -The site was deployed to GitHub pages
+  - The site was deployed to GitHub pages

 ## Credit
-  -W3Schools for javascript
+  - W3Schools for javascript
-  -Stackpverflow for bug fixes
+  - Stackpverflow for bug fixes